2-hydroxybiphenyl 3-monooxygenase

-The 4 substrates of this enzyme are 2-hydroxybiphenyl, NADH, H^{+}, and O_{2}, whereas its 3 products are 2,3-dihydroxybiphenyl, NAD^{+}, and H_{2}O.
+The four substrates of this enzyme are 2-phenylphenol, reduced nicotinamide adenine dinucleotide (NADH), oxygen, and a proton.
+Its products are biphenyl-2,3-diol, oxidised NAD^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme is an oxidoreductase, acting on paired donors, with molecular oxygen as oxidant and incorporation of one of its atoms.
 The systematic name of this enzyme class is 2-hydroxybiphenyl,NADH:oxygen oxidoreductase (3-hydroxylating).